 External Ids for NLK Gene

 Previous GeneCards Identifiers for NLK Gene

 GeneCards Summary for NLK Gene

 NLK (Nemo-Like Kinase) is a Protein Coding gene.
 Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and magnesium ion binding.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAPK1.

 UniProtKB/Swiss-Prot for NLK Gene